-The former Eliseev library is designed in Art Nouveau style – very popular at the beginning of the 20th century – and is conducive to boardroom meetings and important negotiations.
+The former Eliseev Library is designed in Art Nouveau style, and is often used for private dining, boardroom meetings and important negotiations.

-- Details: adjoining Musical Salon can be used to extend the function space
+Options: adjoining Music Salon can be used to extend the function space